anhbaysgalan1/songolt-org/_posts/2020-06-15-Mongolian-Electoral-District-Demographic-Analysis.md

 image: images/electoral-district-analysis/cover.png
 hide: false
 search_exclude: false
-categories: [analysis, election, tool, Mongolia]
+categories: [tools, election, tool, Mongolia]
 ---

 The current election saw a switch back to the block voting system used in 1992 and 2008.
 This system has both [positives and negatives](http://blogs.ubc.ca/mongolia/2019/plurality-at-large-voting-revisited-for-2020/), and this system has much larger election districts than the previous single-member districts of the 2016 election.
 This allows us to more easily analyze the districts with the available data.